mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches Sector Systems/Jewell Subsector Systems/Jewell.md

 ## Imperial Dome

-This small dome is located in the centre of Facet and protects the government buildings and facilities.
+This small dome is located in the center of Facet and protects the government buildings and facilities.
 It also contains one of the few parks on the entire planet.

 Fom [[Behind the Claw]]